ohscar/rmalloc/doc/paper/simulating-locking.rst

     * (ang.
 Valgrind) man får bonuspoäng om amn gör en tabell som visar skillnaderna mellan verktygen

-Simply getting malloc/free calls is trivially done by writing a malloc wrapper and make use of Linux' *LD_PRELOAD* technique for preloading a shared library, to make the applications use our own allocator that can do logging, instead of the system allocator.
+Simply getting malloc/free calls is trivially done by writing a malloc wrapper and make use of Linux' *LD_PRELOAD* technique for preloading a shared library, to make the applications use a custom allocator that can do logging, instead of the system allocator.
+This requires the application to use the system *malloc* and *free* to work, since calls to a custom allocator within the application cannot be captured.
 By pointing a special environment variable (``LD_PRELOAD``) to the location of a shared library prior to executing the application, any symbols missing from the main application (which in the normal case is, among others, *malloc* and *free*) are searched for in that library, and only afterwards are the system libraries are searched.
 This is called *dynamic* linking, where symbols in the application are linked together at runtime, as opposed to *static* linking, where all symbols must exist in the application binary.
-This requires the application to use the system *malloc* and *free* to work, since calls to a custom allocator within the application cannot be captured.

 Unfortunately is is not enough to simply get the calls to malloc and free.
 To get statistics on memory *access* patterns one needs to essentially simulate the computer system the application runs in.
-Options considered were TEMU [#]_ from the BitBlaze [#]_ project, but because it would not build on my Linux system, I evaluated Valgrind [#]_ and concluded that the support for instrumentation in Valgrind was satisfactory to my my requirements.
+Options considered were TEMU [#]_ from the BitBlaze [#]_ project, but because it would not build on my Linux system, I evaluated Valgrind [#]_ and concluded that the support for instrumentation in Valgrind met my requirements.

 Valgrind was originally a tool for detecting memory leaks in applications on the x86 platform via emulation and has since evolved to support more hardware platforms and providing tools for doing other instrumentation tasks.
 Provided with Valgrind an example tool, *Lackey*, that does parts of what I was looking for but lacks other parts.
-I instead ended up patching the *memcheck* tool [#]_ to capture load/store/access operations and log them to file, if they were in the boundaries of lowest address allocated to highest address allocated.
+Instead I ended up patching the *memcheck* tool [#]_ to capture load/store/access operations and log them to file, if they were in the boundaries of lowest address allocated to highest address allocated.
 This will still give false positives when there are holes (lowest is only decreased and highest is only increased, i.e. only keeping a range of *lowest..highest* of used memory) but reduces complexity of tracking memory.
 It does not affect the end result, except for taking longer time to filter out false positives.
 Memory access is then analyzed offline.
-Note that it will only work for applications that use the system-malloc/free.
+Note that it will only work for applications that use the system malloc/free.
 Any applications using custom allocators must be modified to use the system allocator, which generally means changing a setting in the source code and recompiling.

 .. [#] http://bitblaze.cs.berkeley.edu/temu.html